 Young’s grandmother, Anne Dandry, who is an advocate for Court Appointed Special Advocates in New Orleans, helps Young to get the supplies into the hands of those most in need.

-“I had gone with [my grandmother] to see some of the kids, and you’d see how little they had in their house.
+“I had gone with to see some of the kids, and you’d see how little they had in their house.
 Some houses you’d go in, there wouldn’t be cabinets.
 They wouldn’t have a lot of toys.
 So, I first started out just bringing them some of my toys or clothes I didn’t wear anymore, shoes, stuff life that,” Young said.
 “Then I started doing the money, because I saw that they took donations for school supplies, so I started raising money.”

 Young has bought and collected pencils, notebooks, erasers, folders, glue sticks and other supplies that she knows children need on a daily basis.
 Her efforts are not as well known in Wilson County, but she hopes to change that and wants to branch out to different organizations and gather larger amounts of donations.